charlesflynn/agiledata/README.md

 3. Edit  `pillar/data.sls` and change `accept_oracle_download_terms` to `true`.
 4. Run `vagrant up`

-See the [Installation notes](#installation-notes) section below for details on a misleading error message you may receive.
+See the [Installation notes](#installation-notes) section below for comments on Java versions, operating systems, and details on a misleading error message you may receive.

 The method for agreeing to the Oracle terms and downloading Java is based on the Chef [Java Cookbook](https://github.com/opscode-cookbooks/java).

 ### Initial run versus subsequent runs

 During the intial run the components are downloaded, installed, and in some cases built.
 During subsequent runs only package/git updates (if any) are applied.
 On my machine with two CPUs assigned to the VM the initial run takes 21 minutes and subsequent runs take 1.5 minutes.

 ### Components